fees & rebates

 payment.

-All consultation fees can be made by card and are due at the time of your appointment.
+Payment for services can be made by card or direct deposit, due at the time of your appointment.

-Please note that where late cancellation fees apply, Medicare and Private Health Fund rebates cannot be claimed.
+Please note that when an appointment is not attended and a late cancellation fee applies, Medicare and Private Health Fund rebates cannot be claimed.

-Please see our cancellation policy for further information on late-cancellation fees.
+Please see the cancellation policy for further information on late-cancellation fees and advise of any questions or concerns before confirming your appointment.

 rebates.